 From humpbacks to killers… PhD at McGill

-Scientific communication and my role in WS
+Scientific Communication and my role in WS

 I am very invested in scientific communication.
 I got the idea of starting Whale Scientists years ago but never felt credible and knowledgeable enough to go through with it.
 We will talk about impostor syndrome in a dedicated post when I find a way to put words on it.
-I shared this idea with Naomi a while back, and it took us so long to get started.
+I shared this idea with Naomi a while back, and it took us four years to get started.
 We are super happy we went through with it, though, and we hope you will like our project as much as we do!

 My role in Whale Scientist involves reaching out and communicating with partners and authors; writing posts; finding new ideas; editing (I edit ALL the posts); managing social media platforms; optimizing our SEO; securing funding, and illustrating our posts.
 I turned Whale Scientists into my main hobby and spent long evenings/weekends on the platform trying to improve it.

 These days, I like to focus on my visual skills, and I practice making infographics here and there.
 It is a lot of fun.
-I also plan on making videos at some point.
-We will see how it goes.
-In the meantime, you can find another article written by McGill University on my story.

 How I met Naomi, co-founder of Whale Scientists

 Naomi and I met in the summer of 2016 in Savona, Italy.
 We both did the Cetasmus internship on marine mammals in the Pelagos Sanctuary, a marine protected area in the Mediterranean Sea.
 Naomi and I were roommates during that summer.
 We had countless experiences together, traveling around Northern Italy and France.
 Days at sea were challenging but rewarding, and we spent the summer hanging out with dolphins and whales.
 We got close and started to talk about this blog years ago.
-We finally launched it in May 2020.
-Since then, we’ve received 200K+ visits!